hermanblarsen/LFD_Reader/README.md

 It enables measurements of LFD using space-resolved reflectance of LFDs before and after test line development to quantify the concentration of the LFD specific biomarker.

-### Python Logging Scripts
-3 scripts also exist used to
-+ log quickly in short burst
-+ log less quickly over long intervals over hours or days
-+ graph live output from MUC

 ## Software Implementation

 More information for each file can  be found in each .c/.h file.